tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 ### **A Vision of Possibility**

 Imagine walking into your accounting firm and feeling energized by the possibilities ahead.
-Instead of drowning in routine tasks, you're collaborating with AI tools that handle the repetitive work, freeing you to focus on what truly matters - understanding your clients' challenges, crafting innovative solutions, and growing as a professional.
+Instead of drowning in routine tasks, you're collaborating with AI tools that handle the repetitive work, freeing you to focus on what truly matters—understanding your clients' challenges, crafting innovative solutions, and growing as a professional.

-This isn't just a dream - it's the reality we're creating through our Core Team Structure.
+This isn't just a dream—it's the reality we're creating through our Core Team Structure.
 While many see AI as a threat to accounting jobs, we see it differently.
 We're building a future where technology enhances rather than replaces human capability, where ethical principles guide innovation, and where every team member has the opportunity to do their most meaningful work.

 ### **The Journey Ahead**

-We understand that transforming our organization structure isn't just about moving boxes on an org chart - it's about reimagining how we work together, grow together, and serve our clients together.
+We understand that transforming our organization structure isn't just about moving boxes on an org chart—it's about reimagining how we work together, grow together, and serve our clients together.
 This journey will have its challenges, but we're committed to supporting every team member through this transition.

 #### **Sarah's Story: A Day in Our Future**

 *Sarah, a Senior Tax Accountant in our Operations & Quality Assurance Team, shares her experience:*

 "When I first heard about AI integration, I was worried about becoming obsolete.
 Now, I can't imagine working any other way.
 My AI assistant handles routine calculations and compliance checks, giving me time to dive deep into complex client scenarios.
-Yesterday, I collaborated with our Client Strategy team on a challenging international tax structure - the kind of strategic work I never had time for before.
+Yesterday, I collaborated with our Client Strategy team on a challenging international tax structure—the kind of strategic work I never had time for before.
 The best part?
 I'm learning and growing every day."

 ### **Supporting Your Transition**